-MindSpace is hosting Dr. Zindel Segal and Dr. Patricia Rockman for a 2-day training in Mindfulness-Based Cognitive Therapy (MBCT) on May 4-5, 2017.
-This training is the inaugural event of a collaboration with the Centre for Mindfulness Studies to bring MBCT and MBSR teacher certification programs to Montreal.
+MindSpace is happy to announce a partnership with the Centre for Mindfulness Studies to bring MBCT and MBSR teacher certification programs to Montreal.

 MBCT combines the practice of mindfulness meditation with the tools of cognitive therapy.
 This innovative 2-day workshop is designed to teach health-care providers how to adapt this treatment for personal and clinical use.
 Participants will explore the habitual modes of mind that characterize changes in mood, and develop new ways of relating to them.
 The training will also introduce the theoretical assumptions underlying the MBCT model and the applications for MBCT in clinical settings.

 - Experience the therapeutic benefits of MBCT while also exploring its clinical applications

 - Learn mindfulness-based interventions applicable for negative moods, stress, and anxiety

 - Increase personal resilience by integrating mindfulness-based cognitive strategies into personal and professional life

 - Learn introductory MBCT practices for addressing depression and anxiety